byllc/Resume/README.md

 ### Senior Software Developer, Object Insight Inc.
 **November 2007 - May 2008**
-* Senior Software Developer: Responsible for architecture and
+* Senior Software Developer.
+Brought on to help this start-up reach MVP
 * Consultant:  Relationship with this company continued post employment via Division By Zero consulting.
 Assisted with the technical bootstrapping of this business.
 Responsibilities included managing